mm-asraf/users-demo-api/README.md

 - step1-> open your code editor (vs code) npm init -y
 - step2 -> install json-server - using this command npm i json-server
-- step3 -> create db.json file and some data to it.
+- step3 -> create db.json file and add some data to it.
 for example : -